Updated September 7, 2016.

-* dates are approximate and vary with availability and time of booking.
+* dates are approximate and vary with destination, availability and time of booking.

 Pro tip: Book flights to tropical regions using low season fares and save money.
-For Australia and the South Pacific, make your way down from Southeast Asia in November and avoid departing before mid-January.
+Make your way down to Australia and the South Pacific from Southeast Asia in November and avoid departing before mid-January.

 - India – June.
 Monsoon season is notoriously unpleasant.

-- Southeast Asia – May thru September.
-It may rain everyday but in only in short dramatic bursts.
+- Southeast Asia – May through September.
+It may rain every day but on the bright side, probably only in short dramatic bursts.

-- Equatorial mountain ranges – June, July, stormy
+- Equatorial mountain ranges – June and July are infamously stormy.

-For rainfall amounts and temperatures of hundreds of destinations around the world, check out Best Time To Go.
+For rainfall amounts and temperatures at hundreds of destinations around the world, check out Best Time To Go.

-Pro tip: travel during rainy season!
+Pro tip: Grab a poncho and travel during rainy season!
 It can mean fewer tourists and much lower prices on flights, accommodations, food, etc. Wet season also means unusually lush and dramatic landscapes.
-If you can’t fit that spot into your itinerary during dry season, be stalwart and get a little wet.
-Sightseeing can be done regardless of the weather, you know.
+If you can’t fit that spot into your itinerary during dry season, go anyway and get a little wet.
+Sightseeing can be done regardless of most weather, you know.

-If you must have the dates you want book as early as possible.
-Once the cheap seats sell, they sell for good, so get a jump on them by booking 4 – 5 months in advance of your departure.
+If you must have specific dates that include peak season travel you’ll want to book as early as possible.
+Once the cheap seats go on sale, they’re gone in short order, so get a jump on them by booking 4 – 6 months in advance of your departure.

-Keep in mind events that bring a mass of people to a city.
+You should also keep in mind events that bring the masses to a city.
 Flights will be more difficult to score if you’re coming at the same time as everyone else.